RobWelbourn/TwilioPVToolkit/README.md

 - [Ngrok](https://ngrok.com/), for securely tunneling Twilio webhooks when running your apps behind a firewall.
 (Optional)
 - JavaScript [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the programming construct that allows you to perform an operation and wait for the result.

-A post describing how to use the PV Toolkit, how it was built, and the use of Promises, can be found on the Twilio Blog (link TBP).
+A post describing how to use the PV Toolkit, how it was built, and the use of Promises, can be found on the Twilio Blog (link TBA).

 # Toolkit contents